 Pop over to our Facebook group for photo's & video from HWM 2019

 Posted on Tuesday 12th February, 2019

 Posted on Monday 11th February, 2019

 We have a Toad Crossing in this area at which activity levels are increasing.
 There is an existing small Toad Patrol active but in need of additional assistance.
 Calling on HIWARG members interested in taking part to contact me for further details.
 Please ensure you have completed your Volunteer Workers Agreement for insurance purposes. email@example.com

-Click on the logo below to go to the Paypal subscription page Membership costs just £6.00 per year as a subscription that can be cancelled at any time.
+OR Membership costs just £6.00 per year as a subscription that can be cancelled at any time.
 Your membership will help HIWARG to protect the amphibians & reptile of Hampshire.
-Be aware of and take part in conservation opportunities across the county.
+Be aware of and take part in conservation opportunities, surveys and many other activities across the county.